PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/index.md

 Snapshotter Node's design enables extensions and custom use case implementations.
 A developer can extend the pooler compute files found in [snapshotter-computes](https://github.com/PowerLoom/snapshotter-computes/tree/eth_uniswapv2) and config files found in [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv2) to build their own custom use case implementations.

 The documentation has a dedicated section that discusses further implementation and use-case extensions.
-Check out our guide on [Extending Pooler](/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard) -->
+Check out our guide on [Setup and Extension](/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/setup-and-extension.md) -->